-Reindeer skins, warm sleeping bags, fire in the oven and howling dogs outside – this is the true Trapper’s Station just like the old days.
-Trapper’s Station offers unique possibilities for accommodation and dining.
+Reindeer skins, fire in the oven and howling dogs outside – this is the true Trapper’s Station just like the old days.
+Trapper’s Station offers unique possibilities for adventures and dining.

 When experiencing the darkest season of the year some visitors’ states that the Arctic silence is a cosmos of colours.
-Spend a night at Basecamp Trapper’s Station and look out for the northern lights together with a 100 huskies.
-Join your arctic nature guide on an adventure in the deep valley or inside the glacier.
-Sleep well at the rustic Basecamp Hotel in Longyearbyen.
+We leave the town of Longyearbyen behind and search for the mighty Northern light out in the wilderness.
+In company with eager huskies and competent guides.
+Sleep well at the cosy and rustic Basecamp Hotel in Longyearbyen.

 Join us for a dog sledding adventure across the beautiful landscapes in Svalbard.
 On this trip you are accompanied by your team of Alaskan huskies and an experienced arctic nature guide.
 This is the time to fully enjoy the beautiful arctic scenery close to Longyearbyen.
 At the same time you are introduction to dog sledding and will for sure come back for more.

 Join us on an adventure under the sun that never sets.
 On this trip you participate in taking the huskies out for a run with wagon wheels, and you will get to spend time in the dog yard before and after the dog sledding.
 Find your adventurous spirit and enjoy the view of the Arctic countryside.